Andre Ayew strike inspires Swansea City to victory over Norwich City | Goal.com

 The 25-year-old was handed his 25th league start and made a vital contribution, inspiring the Swans to their second consecutive victory after their win over Rotherham United last time out.

-The Ghana international spearheaded Swansea attack along with Jamal Lowe at Liberty Stadium and found the back of the net.
+The Ghana international spearheaded Swansea's attack along with Jamal Lowe at Liberty Stadium and found the back of the net.

 Swansea began the game impressively, dictating the pace with their ball possession and were rewarded for their impressive start when Ayew opened the scoring.